Why you should consider setting up your regulated crypto exchange in Gibraltar

 We can help you

 If you are planning to establish your regulated cryptocurrency exchange in Gibraltar we here at Flag Theory together with our partners in Gibraltar can help you.
-From company incorporation to the entire license application process, review of the business plan, bank account opening to assistance in the development of data protection policies, T & C’s, compliance, contracts and support for physical establishment in Gibraltar we’ve got you covered.
+From company incorporation to the entire license application process, review of the business plan, bank account opening to assist in the development of data protection policies, T & C’s, compliance, contracts and support for the physical establishment in Gibraltar we’ve got you covered.

 We can also help you compare other available options that may be more suited to your needs and situation.
 Contact us, it will be a pleasure to serve you.